-Sometimes we have a rather unjust reputation for being a bunch of drunken louts, and it’s true we do like a drink, but no more that anyone else.
-One of the main differences with the Irish is how we drink and not how much.
-The thing is we love to talk and meet up with friends, family and new people which if often done best over a pint in a pub with the traditional Irish pub having a unique character.
-If we can’t find a friend to talk to and stranger will do, and if there is nobody about at all then a willing lamp post might surfice.
-This character came about from Irelands mainly farming culture where the only focal points in small towns and communities for meeting ones friends and neighbours was either in church or in the pub.
-Often the village pub would double job by being a grocery or hardware store during the day and bar by night which where the tradition of hanging old bicycles, kettles, farm tools or now any old shite on walls and shelves.
+One of the things Ireland is best know for is the pub culture.
+This character came about from Ireland’s mainly farming culture where the only focal points in small towns and communities for meeting ones friends and neighbours was either in church or in the pub.
+Often the village pub would double job by being a grocery or hardware store during the day and bar by night which is where the tradition of hanging old bicycles, kettles, farm tools or any old shite on walls and shelves.
+Up until the late 19th century village pubs were the only building that had a cold storage room, and so would also act as morgues for keeping the dead, so some bars were also the village undertakers.
 There is also the ancient tradition of “entertaining yourself and others” which has not been lost in Ireland, especially in the west.
-So if you do go for a quick pint and a chat in a pub you can often find yourself surrounded by traditional musicians (pre TV entertainment) whereupon one is infected by “the craic” and your “quiet pint” turns into what most foreigners would describe as an impromptu and wild but good natured party.
+So if you do go for a quick pint and a chat in a pub you can often find yourself surrounded by traditional musicians (pre TV entertainment) whereupon one is infected by “the craic” and your “quiet pint” turns into what most foreigners would describe as an impromptu party, AKA – a piss-up.

-This is yet just another highlight.
-In all my years exploring the Alps and Pyrenees only once has such a piss-up with the locals happened, and that’s one of the reasons I return to the Basque region so often as those guy’s love a good session as much as the Irish.
-Along Irelands west coast it’s a common occurrence, usually every Tuesday, Thursday, Friday and Saturday nights during the summer.
-Eh, you might also count on a bit of a session on every other Sunday afternoon which can drastically affect your expedition unless you can keep a tight reign on your festivities.
+Along Ireland’s west coast it’s a common occurrence, usually every Tuesday, Thursday, Friday and Saturday nights during the summer in the touristy towns.
+Eh, you might also count on a bit of a session on every other Sunday afternoon which can drastically affect your expedition unless you can keep a tight rein on your festivities.

 Even if you are of the tea totaling quite conservative persuasion the pubs are not to be avoided as many of the pubs house world class chefs lurking in wait to tickle your palate with gourmet food.
 The reason for this is the mountain landscape itself which makes industrial size farming in the west impossible.
-The rocky, mountainous terrain has nopw given rise to small farms specialising in organic foods and cottage industries offering produce of the highest quality to be found anywhere.
-From gourmet veggie burgers to hot/cold smoked salmon and hams, it’s all produced here and of exceptional quality.
-As an ex-chef myself and a fussy bastard when it come to food I assure that visiting the area for the food alone is a worthwhile endeavor.
+The rocky, mountainous terrain has now given rise to small farms specialising in organic foods and cottage industries offering produce of the highest quality to be found anywhere.
+From gourmet veggie burgers to hot/cold smoked salmon and hams, organic mussels and fish, it’s all produced here and of exceptional quality.
+As an ex-chef myself and a fussy bastard when it comes to food I assure you that visiting the area for the food alone is a worthwhile endeavor.

 The lush rich soil and grass has a lot to do with the quality of the food, and a good example of this can be seen, and tasted on the Dingle Peninsula.
 Once a rocky and barren landscape Irish peasants forced out of of the far more fertile land in the east by the English transformed this peninsula.
-Now known for it’s 40 shades of green the soil here was created by peasant farmers by dragging countless tons of seaweed up into the hills where the now lush rich grass springs from a rich mix of seaweed, sand and peat.
+Now known for it’s 40 shades of green the soil on Dingle and elsewhere was created by peasant farmers dragging countless tons of seaweed up into the hills where the now lush grass springs from a rich mix of seaweed, sand and peat.

 Here one of the local specialist farms is blessed by the Kerry Cow, an indigenous and rare breed.
 In fact there are more giant pandas then there are Kerry Cows, the locals prefer the Kerry Cow to the panda however, probably because it’s far easier to milk.
 With that in mind I’ve little doubt ye won’t mind taking your pallet for a stroll into Dingle town to let loose your inner child in Murphys Speciality Ice Cream Parlor to try a lick of the Kerry Cow for yourself.